parth1212121/Cache_sim/README.md

 **The Cache Simulator was tested on multiple trace files, and was instantiated with differnt configuration , Results and observations from these tests are shared below**

-# Assosiativity  :-
+# ASSOSIATIVITY

 ### Description
-Keeping the poilicies fixed (write_no_allocate, write back , LRU) the Cache was tested for 3 different combinations of cache size and set size.
+Keeping the poilicies fixed (write_no_allocate, write back, LRU) the Cache was tested for 3 different combinations of cache size and set size.
-The test was meant to compare performance of caches with differnet assosiativities (Fully assosiative, Set assosiative , DIrect Mapped)
+The test was meant to compare performance of caches with differnet assosiativities (Fully assosiative, Set assosiative, Direct Mapped)

 ![Basic](./PLots/ASSOSIATIVITY/trace1/hit.png)
 ![Basic](./PLots/ASSOSIATIVITY/trace1/miss.png)